serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 ---
-title: How to create a blog using Serverless Components and Hugo
+title: Create a blog using pre-built Serverless Components and Hugo
 description: Learn how to use a static site generator like Hugo and Serverless Components to create and deploy a blog site
-date: 2018-05-15
+date: 2018-05-14
 layout: Post
 thumbnail: https://user-images.githubusercontent.com/8188/39909785-41649b72-54c2-11e8-95a4-c31d68f32afe.png
 authors: